keshavsaharia/FirebaseLink/README.md

 License
 ===
 Do whatever you want with this.
-Email me a beer if it was helpful: [keshav@keshavsaharia.com](mailto:keshav@keshavsaharia.com)
+Email me a beer if it was helpful: [where@keshav.is](mailto:where@keshav.is)